 Macro conversions, or macro goals, are the actions that your clients want a website visitor to take, and are usually closely related to profit.
 Types of macro conversions are:

-Revenue based conversions like a purchase or order completion, and signing up to a paid subscription
+Revenue-based conversions like a purchase or order completion, and signing up for a paid subscription

 Lead acquisition conversions like completing an application form or signing up for a freemium membership

 Inquiry conversions for websites without eCommerce like submitting contact information for follow-up, requesting a quote, and direct phone calls